Showing all 6 results

 At Cold Stream Farm, we offer a diverse selection of wholesale pine trees for a variety of climates and soil conditions.

-Cold Stream Farm Can Find the Right Pine Tree for Your Needs!
+Find the Right Pine Tree for Your Needs!

 At Cold Stream Farm, we can help you pick out a specific pine tree species that we carry to be planted on your property.
 For whatever the environment, we have several different pines that will do well.
 We specialize in supplying wholesale trees and shrubs to the country.
 We can also assist you on planting techniques, so that your pine trees will grow healthy and live a long life.
 If you’re looking to spruce up your property with beautiful Northern Hemisphere pines, we can give you the pine tree that is perfect for you.